TripCandy (CANDY) Price Reaches $0.0041 on Top Exchanges

 Buying and Selling TripCandy

-It is usually not possible to buy alternative cryptocurrencies such as TripCandy directly using U.S. dollars.
-Investors seeking to trade TripCandy should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy TripCandy using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as TripCandy directly using U.S. dollars.
+Investors seeking to acquire TripCandy should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy TripCandy using one of the exchanges listed above.

 Receive News & Updates for TripCandy Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TripCandy and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.